rng-guy/NFSMWBartender/README.md

 # 3 - What should I know before I use Bartender?

 If you configure Bartender improperly, it might cause **stability issues** in your game due to how much control it gives you over the game's cop-spawning logic.
-Also, there are a few quirks to the way Bartender reads its configuration files that you should be aware of before you edit any of them.
+Also, there are a few quirks to the way Bartender parses its configuration files that you should be aware of before you edit any of them.

 &nbsp;